kcct-fujimotolab/minimum-DCGAN/README.md

 ## Description

-These programs load images from the specified directory, resize and train.
+These programs can load images from the specified directory, resize and train.
 You can record images generated during training.
 You can load trained models and generate images.